The Solar Irradiance methodology is an automated system used to calculate

-Under the methodology, the Clean Energy Regulator (the agency) uses automation to calculate the eligible electricity for participating solar power stations and credit nominated persons’ REC Registry account each month with LGCs.
+Under the Solar Irradiance methodology, the Clean Energy Regulator (CER) uses automation to calculate the eligible electricity for participating solar power stations and credit nominated persons’ REC Registry account each month with LGCs.

-The REC Registry accounts of participating solar power stations are populated with electricity generation and auxiliary consumption.
-This, eligible electricity is worked out using the agency’s generic irradiance model entered with each solar power station’s:
+Eligible electricity is calculated by using the CER’s generic irradiance model entered with each solar power station’s:

 About The Clean Energy Regulator